 I looked at the Temple to see if the curse had changed anything on the heights.
 It had not.

 “Have faith in God,” the Rabbi instructed.
 “If you say to this mountain…” He gestured with a nod to the Temple. “…‘Go, be destroyed in the abyss.’
 And you do not doubt, it will happen.”

 He offered no more explanation, but turned back to the road and continued the walk to Jerusalem.

-I followed at a distance mulling the prophecy of Jeremiah.
+I followed at a distance mulling over the prophecy of Jeremiah.
 It must be what Jesus had in mind.

 Upon entering the city, Jesus picked up his pace as if he had an appointment to keep.
 We struggled behind him as he pushed his way through the throng of worshippers gathered at the steps of the temple.
 I noticed dark-skinned Nubians, Persians with their blue-dyed turbans and smelling of spices, even a few togas in the crowd making their way into the Gentile Court.

 I always get a headache upon entering the courts at Passover.
 Too much livestock crammed into a space designed for humans.
 I think every sheep in Judea was in the courts that week.
 You had to be careful with every step.
 It was dirtier than the street.